theotherp/nzbhydra2/readme.md

 * Without a "proper" indexer that supports media ID based searches (anything unlike Binsearch, NZBINdex, Anizb, etc) automation tools like Sonarr or Radarr will not work properly
 * Hydra queries indexers for the latest 100 results for a given search query and aggregates them on the GUI.
 That means that even if you sort the results by, say, the name then older results not yet loaded may be missing.
 You will never know if a certain result is available unless you click the "Load more / Load all" buttons.
 This may require many API hits and take some time.
 I recommend using queries that are specific enough to return less than 100 results.

-### A Note on Memory

-The memory usage mainly depends on the database size which depends on the amount of indexers you use, how long you've been running NZBHydra and how many queries are done.

-"Normal" sized installations with five indexers should run great with the default memory settings.
-With a big history and a dozen or more indexers you may need to increase the memory usage (see main config), especially for calculating stats.

 ### Disclaimer